ofagbure/Note-Taker/README.md

 # Note Taker
 A simple app that helps a user store notes.
+You can view the deployed app [here](https://femi-note-taker.herokuapp.com/)

 ## Table of Contents